pyemma/pyemma.github.io/_posts/2017-08-13-Reinforcement-Learning-Lesson-1.md

 \end{cases}
 $$

-> There exists an optimal policy $\pi_{*}$ that is better than or equal to all other policy for any MDP.
+> There exists an optimal policy \\( \pi_{*} \\) that is better than or equal to all other policy for any MDP.
 All optimal policy achieve optimal state value function and optimal action value function

 Following this policy, we can change our Bellman Exception Equation to Bellman Optimality Equation: